John Cerutti

 John Joseph Cerutti (April 28, 1960 – October 3, 2004) was an American left-handed pitcher in Major League Baseball for the Toronto Blue Jays and Detroit Tigers between 1985 and 1991, and was later a broadcaster for the Blue Jays.

+Early life

+John was the second of six children.
+His father, Dan Cerutti, was a bricklayer.
+Mom Marlene was originally from St. Catherines, Ontario, in Canada.

+As a kid, Cerutti was a left-handed centerfielder, so talented that his nickname was "Freddie Lynn".

+Cerutti grew up a fan of the New York Yankees, and idolized Ron Guidry.

 Playing career

 Born in Albany, New York, Cerutti attended Amherst College, and graduated with a bachelor's degree in economics.
 In 1980, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League and was named a league all-star.

 He was selected in the first round of the amateur draft by the Blue Jays in 1981 with the 21st overall pick.
 Cerutti played seven seasons in the major leagues with the Blue Jays (1985–1990) and Detroit Tigers (1991).

 On June 7, 1989, Cerutti recorded the first Blue Jays win in SkyDome, their new stadium.